2.2 Build your Sensor

 Note: it helps to keep the colors of the jumper wires constant to keep track of your connections.
 For example, all ground wires should be a black or dark color.

 5. The LCD screen uses 4 pins that get connected to the microcontroller.
 Use male-female jumper wires to make these connections (See Figure 2.5 below):

 a.
 Connect “VCC” on the LCD to the “(+)” rail on the breadboard.

 b.
 Connect “GND” on the LCD to “GND” on the microcontroller

 c.
 Connect “SDA” on the LCD to “SDA” on the microcontroller

 d.
 Connect “SCL” on the LCD to “SCL” on the microcontroller

-5. Connect your button.
-Connect one side of the button to the “GND” pin on your microcontroller using a jumper.
-Connect the other side of the button to Pin “13” on your microcontroller using a jumper.
+7. Connect your button.
+Connect one side of the button to the “(+)” rail on the breadboard using a jumper.
+Connect the other side of the button to Pin “A4” on your microcontroller using a second jumper.